 Error on primary production estimates

 Figure 6 shows the distributions of the relative errors around the calculated average of areal primary production (see black dots in Figure 5).
-Overall, the absolute relative errors (ẟP) were distributed over a range covering four orders of magnitude, between 0.1% and 1000% which is corresponding to absolute primary production error varying between 0.0001 and 640 mgC m-2 d-1.
+Overall, the absolute relative errors (ẟP) were distributed over a range covering four orders of magnitude, between 0.1% and 1000% which corresponds to an absolute primary production error varying between 0.0001 and 640 mgC m-2 d-1.
 The lowest absolute errors (average ~50%) were associated with primary production estimates made using the mixing model approach (PMixing).
 Larger absolute errors were made with PUnderice derived from only using ROV (mean = 88%) and the SUIT (mean = 71%) transmittances.

 Impacts of the number of in situ light measurements on primary production estimates